metal-stack/.github/.github/pull_request_template.md

 -->

 <!--
+You maybe want to attach the triage label if you want it to be discussed in the next planning meeting.
+It might be useful to attend the meeting if you want to emphasize it.

 If you would like to add something to the release notes for the next metal-stack release (metal-stack/releases), you can do so by adding SPECIAL SECTIONS (code blocks) in this PR.
 Please only add a section when this is relevant for the entire project.

 You can use the following snippets as an example: